giogodo/MaidenLands/README.md

 ## Technical details overview

-A complete blog is maintained, that will keep
+A complete blog is maintained, regarding tools that are being developed for MaidenLands.

+Some of these tools are free and available open source for community.

+The link to the blog is https://maiden-land-devlog.blogspot.com

 ## World
 1. The world is 32 square km, and divided into two landmasses, with various terrain / landscape features such as mountains, rivers, grass lands and forests.